pritam-ago/100days_of_love/README.md

             Built an url shortener
             Started off with AWS and ubuntu
-            Refer to the "mongodb_lp" repo for my url shortener project
+            Refer to the "mongodb_lp" repo for my url shortener project 29 December -
+    So yeah... rough time through AWS and decided to place it aside and complete my noSQL learning curve.
+Learnt about mongoDB aggregation frameworks and some advanced queries like gt, lt, or, and, etc...
+Much more to learn in mongoDB and I'm planning to start an intermediate level project which covers almost every feature I have to know about node.js, express.js and mongoDB.
+I"ve been brainstorming few ideas lately.
+Will be finalizing it tonight.
+It will cover concepts like JWT auth and likes, so From today Everything I learn and build will be in reference to the project.
+Roughly by 30 or 40days I'll be completing the project and master all the essential elements of backend.
+About to use MERN stack.

+        Key takeaways -
+            Brainstorming a project idea with which I'll be learning MERN stack Estimated project deadline is about 30-40 days i.e by the end of January or February 1st week